femkreations/Documentation-Issue-Tracker/.github/ISSUE_TEMPLATE/issue_template.md

 labels: tracking issue, needs triage
 ---
 <!--
-Please fill out ALL required sections.
-Issue reports with missing information will be closed.
+Please fill out the following sections with as many details as you can.
+We can't work on fixing an issue unless we have all the details.
+So please be sure your submission is complete; if it's not, it will be marked as incomplete, and closed without being fixed.

 -->